oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-install-skypepop-on-your-pc/rule.md

-> ​Figure: These are the default SkypePOP settings
+> Figure: These are the default SkypePOP settings